 - Inviting students and families of younger children into the building before the start of the school year to orient with new procedures and protocols.
-This introduction also allows parents to ask any questions or address any concerns they may have.
-Our youngest students will visit twice, once individually and again in pairs with another family, so that students can become comfortable moving around the classroom while distancing. - Easing into the school year, with time for teachers and students to reorient to the "new normal," allowing them time to unpack and process the previous sixth months, and focus on rebuilding the social fabric of the classroom. - Offering support to faculty, as well as families, through individual appointments with the administration for questions, brainstorming and resource generation. - Providing professional development for teachers in how to work with children in class during a prolonged crisis, identify signs of depression, anxiety, and trauma in children of different ages, and appropriately refer them to support staff for follow up.
+This introduction also allows parents to ask any questions or address any concerns they may have. - Easing into the school year, with time for teachers and students to reorient to the "new normal," allowing them time to unpack and process the previous sixth months and focus on rebuilding the social fabric of the classroom. - Offering support to faculty and families, through individual appointments with the administration for questions, brainstorming, and resource generation. - Providing professional development for teachers in working with children in class during a prolonged crisis, identifying signs of depression, anxiety, and trauma in children of different ages, and appropriately referring them to support staff for follow-up.